Finding Start Up Business Loans

 Where to look for the mulah…

-First place I always encourage my clients to turn is to the bank.
+The first place I always encourage my clients to turn is to the bank.
 In fact, many of the other programs I partner with require you to have a primary lender (the bank) or be declined by a bank.
 It’s odd to think a bank has to tell you no before you qualify for other programs, but it happens.
 The programs I work with don’t want to compete with the banks.
 Rather, they like to partner with banks to help put entrepreneurs in business.
 These partners can sometimes fund your entire project or even help you bridge the financial gap between your funds and the funds the bank lends you.

 After you go to the bank, other sources might be your local economic developer.
 At least in my part of the country, economic development is big… BIG.
 Like me, many economic developers believe small businesses are the backbone of America and try to support their local companies.
-You might main street loans, grants for things like marketing, signs, and other expenses, and general start up assistance through your local developer.
+You might try main street loans, grants for things like marketing, signs, and other expenses, and general start up assistance through your local developer.

 Another place might be your state Department of Commerce.
 A big focus for the Department of Commerce is bringing money into the state.
 Not only do small businesses circulate money, which helps grow the economy, but they often times bring in revenue from outside their state, creating “new money” for their communities